 Since these attacks rely on tricking the recipient, rather than spoofing a real company, a DMARC email policy alone will not stop these attacks.

-However, Agari Brand Protection works to stop spoofing attacks by rapidly identifying and securing lookalike and cousin domains, while working with name server authorities to take down malicious domain names that already exist.
+However, Agari DMARC Protection works to stop spoofing attacks by rapidly identifying and securing lookalike and cousin domains, while working with name server authorities to take down malicious domain names that already exist.

 How do I implement DMARC?